remult/remult/docs/tutorials/vue/README.md

 npm run dev
 ```

-The default Vue app main screen should be displayed.
+Open the app by navigating to [http://localhost:3000](http://localhost:3000), The default Vue app main screen should be displayed.

 At this point, our starter project is up and running.
 We are now ready to move to the [next step of the tutorial](./entities.md) and start creating the task list app.